takaakit/uml-diagram-for-java-design-pattern-examples/README.md

 UML Diagram for Java Design Pattern Examples
 ===

 This project lists UML diagrams of the "[Design Pattern Examples in Java](https://github.com/takaakit/design-pattern-examples-in-java)".
-When you click on a picture of a diagram below, the diagram will be opened in <b>Diagram Map</b>.
+When you click on a diagram image below, the diagram will be opened in <b>Diagram Map</b>.
 If you want to know about <b>Diagram Map</b>, please see [this page](https://sites.google.com/view/m-plus-plugin/usage#h.p_Auh2A9HMlSSM).

 Diagrams
 ---